deepfusi0n/ml-projects-r/README.md

 ---

 ## About This Repo
-This repository serves as a portfolio of applied ML projects demonstrating both technical skills and the ability to interpret results for real-world impact.
+This repository serves as a portfolio of applied ML projects demonstrating both technical skills and the ability to interpret results for real world impact.